leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/cloth_filter.rst

 Strength
    The amount of effect the filter has on the mesh.

+Force Axis
+   Apply the force along the selected axis.

 Orientation
    :doc:`Orientation </editors/3dview/controls/orientation>` of the axis to limit the filter force.